-This guide will help you plan a self-supported hike along a 150km section of the Transcaucasian Trail (known regionally as the Legends Trail), which passes through the gorges and forests of Syunik province in southern Armenia.
-Here you’ll find practical information, trail notes, and an interactive map (including GPS downloads) from which to plan your hike.
+This guide will help you plan a self-supported hike along a 139km section of the Transcaucasian Trail (known regionally as the Legends Trail), which passes through the gorges and forests of Syunik province in southern Armenia.
+Here you’ll find practical information, trail notes, and GPS downloads with which to plan your hike.

-This 150km stage of the Transcaucasian Trail weaves through the remote southern Syunik province of Armenia, stretching from Goris to Shishkert via Tatev, Kapan, and the summit of the mighty Mount Khustup.
+This 139km stage of the Transcaucasian Trail weaves through the remote southern Syunik province of Armenia, stretching from Goris to Shishkert via Tatev, Kapan, and the summit of the mighty Mount Khustup.

 Self-sufficient thru-hikers will find plentiful wild-camping opportunities, giving you flexibility in terms of your schedule and level of challenge.
 For those wishing to spend their nights indoors, guesthouse accommodation is available in many villages along or near the route.